fastify/fastify-throttle/README.md

 You must ensure, that the return value is an integer or `Infinity`.

-You could for example delay the output by sending 0 the first 2 seconds by defining the `bytesPerSecond` like this:
+You could, for example, delay the output by sending 0 for the first 2 seconds by defining the `bytesPerSecond` like this:

 ```js